Skip to main content

 May cause fetal harm; teratogenicity, embryotoxicity, and fetotoxicity demonstrated in animals.
 Safety and efficacy not established in females.
 If used during pregnancy or if patient becomes pregnant, apprise of potential fetal hazard.

 Not known whether enzalutamide distributes into semen.
-During enzalutamide therapy and for 3 months following the last dose, males receiving the drug should use a condom during sexual encounters with pregnant females and should use a condom in conjunction with another effective contraceptive method during sexual encounters with females of reproductive potential.
+During enzalutamide therapy and for 3 months following the last dose, males receiving the drug should use a condom during sexual encounters with pregnant females and should use an effective contraceptive method during sexual encounters with females of reproductive potential.

 Specific Populations